-On thing to note is that the Irish Gaming and Lotteries Act was amended in 2019.
+One thing to note is that the Irish Gaming and Lotteries Act was amended in 2019.
 The updated laws came into effect in December 2020 but, as of yet, there are no specific rules and regulations for poker.
-This means that all forms of poker fall under the general laws of gambling in Ireland.
-This means anyone aged 18 or older can play poker at any venue authorised by the Irish Government and the local Garda Síochána (police force).
+This means that all forms of poker fall under the general laws of gambling in Ireland, meaning anyone aged 18 or older can play poker at any venue authorised by the Irish Government and the local Garda Síochána (police force).

 Yes, you can play online poker in Ireland at a variety of top-rated sites.
 Indeed, because the Gaming and Lotteries Act doesn’t explicitly prohibit online poker, you can play via your desktop or mobile.
 What’s more, there are no formal regulations governing online poker sites in Ireland.
 This doesn’t mean they’re illegal.
 It simply means that there are no specific laws governing remote gaming sites.